Log rotation: Rotation triggers

-Methods of archival
+Methods

-In Linux log rotation is typically performed using the logrotate command.
-The command can be used to email logs to a systems administrator after log rotation.
-Dated logs may also be compressed.
+In Linux, log rotation is typically performed using the logrotate command.
+It can be configured to email logs to a systems administrator after rotation and to compress archived files.
+It is commonly run as a cron job, making log rotation fully automatic.

-In FreeBSD and macOS the newsyslog command is used.
-It has the ability to trigger rotation based on file size, time or interval (or any combination thereof).
-It can compress the archives and send a signal to a process to reset logging.
+In FreeBSD and macOS, the newsyslog command is used.
+It supports rotation based on file size, time or interval, can compress archives, and can send a signal to a process to reset its logging.

-The command is often run as a cron job, which has the effect of fully automatic log rotation.
+On Microsoft Windows, event logs are managed through the Windows Event Viewer, which allows administrators to configure a maximum log size and set the behaviour when that size is reached: overwrite old events, archive the log, or stop logging entirely.

-Typically, a new logfile is created periodically, and the old logfile is renamed by appending a "1" to the name.
-Each time a new log file is started, the numbers in the file names of old logfiles are increased by one, so the files "rotate" through the numbers (thus the name "log rotation").
-Old logfiles whose number exceeds a threshold can then be deleted or archived off-line to save space.
+Typically, when a new log file is created the previous file is renamed by appending a number (such as ".1") to its name.
+Each subsequent rotation increments these numbers, so log files "rotate" through a sequence.
+Files whose number exceeds a configured threshold are deleted or archived to free disk space.